Reparations fund ‘historic’, but real fight begins now: Climate campaigners

 Back in 2009, developed countries pledged to provide $100bn a year in climate finance to developing nations by 2020 to cover adaptation and mitigation needs.
 That target has yet to be met.

-According to a recent study by the Overseas Development Institute, the US can be seen as “overwhelmingly responsible” for that failure.
+According to a recent study by the ODI think tank (formerly Overseas Development Institute), the US can be seen as “overwhelmingly responsible” for that failure.
 The study, which looks at what countries should be paying as their “fair share” of climate finance based on, among other indicators, their historical responsibility, says the US falls short by roughly $34bn a year.

 “We will need to see whether these commitments or pledges are genuinely new and additional, or if it is going to be a double accounting of the [existing] adaptation fund commitment,” said Bharadwaj, “and also how much of it will come with conditionality.”